apache/servicecomb-service-center/scctl/pkg/plugin/README.md

 - `key` the key file path to access service center, can be overrode by `$SSL_ROOT`/server_key.pem.
 - `pass` the passphase string to decrypt key file.
 - `pass-file` the passphase file path to decrypt key file, can be overrode by `$SSL_ROOT`/cert_pwd.
+- `timeout` the maximum time allowed for the request.

 ## Get commands

+The `get` command is the root command for getting any type resources from service center.

 ### service [options]

-Get the microservices list from ServiceCenter. `service` command can be instead of `svc`.
+Get the microservices list from service center. `service` command can be instead of `svc`.

 #### Options